ananthakumaran/ananthakumaran.github.com/_posts/2018-10-18-personal-finance.md

 ### Register

-The list all the transactions related to a account and it's running total could be reported by the register command.
+The list of all the transactions related to a account and it's running total could be reported by the register command.

 <pre style="color: #657b83; background-color: #fdf6e3;">